-The drive has multiple limits that can be set to prevent the drive from causing damage to the motor or the mechanical system.
+The drive has multiple limits that can be set to prevent the drive from causing damage to the motor or the pump system.
 Limits can be applied to the minimum and maximum frequency, speed, or torque and the maximum current.
 Frequency limits are used in scalar motor control mode, while speed limits are used in vector motor control mode.

 Setting a minimum speed/frequency may be used to prevent a pump or motor from overheating.
 Running a certain pump or motor type at too slow a speed will decrease its ability to cool itself.
-Also, certain gearbox style cooling towers require a minimum speed setting to provide proper lubrication of the gearbox.
 Equipment that runs warmer, or lacks proper lubrication, will likely have a shorter lifespan.
 Consult the equipment manufacturer for minimum speed/frequency settings.